wymillerlinux/bleak/README.md

 ## What is this??

 This came from an idea in high school where one could change a channel and some LEDs could change color.
-This project is just that, only with Smart TV's.
+This project is just that, only with Smart TV's (Roku TV's and Roku devices supported).
 One changes the application to Netflix, the LEDs turn red.
 Another changes the application to Hulu, the LEDs turn green.

+## How does it work?

+`bleak` sends out a API request to your Roku TV/Roku device you specify in a JSON file, which is read by `bleak`, and based on that response, the LEDs will change color.
+These requests happen at one second intervals.

+TL;DR

+Read the source code.

 ## Pre req's